vaibhavlachhwani/auralis/dashboard/README.md

 -   **Detailed Connection Information**: Displays a comprehensive table of active network connections, allowing for easy inspection of traffic.
 -   **Responsive Design**: Built with Tailwind CSS, the dashboard is designed to work seamlessly across different screen sizes.
 -   **Theming**: Includes a theme toggle for switching between light and dark modes.
+-   **Historical Data Analysis Page**: A dedicated page (`/history`) allowing users to select a time range and view historical network metrics, such as bandwidth usage over time.
+This data is fetched from the `packet-collector-service` which retrieves it from TimescaleDB.

 ## Technologies Used